Delimiter-Ashish/bpd-budget-payroll-analysis/README.md

 ## Attribution

-This project was originally completed as part of a group course project (CAS CS 506).\\
+This project was originally completed as part of a group course project.
 I was responsible for the data preprocessing, analysis, modeling, visualization, and system integration.
+Other team members contributed to documentation and reporting.

 ---

 ## Author

 **Ashish Joshi**
-MS in Artificial Intelligence, Boston University
+MS in Artificial Intelligence
+Boston University